-Cholesterol is a soft, waxy substance found among the lipids (fats) in the bloodstream and in all the cells in our body and essential in the formation of cell membranes, hormones and other functions Cholesterol and other fats can’t dissolve in the blood and have to be transported to and from the cells by special carriers called lipoproteins.
-There are several kinds, but the ones to focus on are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Cholesterol is a soft, waxy substance found among the lipids (fats) in the bloodstream and in all the cells in our body.
+Cholesterol is essential to the formation of cell membranes, hormones, and other cellular functions.
+Cholesterol and other fats cannot dissolve in the blood and have to be transported to and from the cells by special carriers called lipoproteins.
+There are several types of lipoproteins that vary in density, but the most clinically important types are low-density lipoprotein (LDL) and HDL.
 About one-third to one-fourth of blood cholesterol is carried by HDL.
-HDL is also commonly called the “good” cholesterol because it removes cholesterol from the artery walls and disposes them through the liver, while LDL deposits cholesterol on the artery walls, causing the formation of a hard, thick substance called cholesterol plaque.
+HDL is commonly called the “good” cholesterol because it may be involved with the removal of cholesterol from the artery walls and ultimate disposal to the liver.
+On the other hand, LDL deposits cholesterol in the artery walls, causing the formation of cholesterol plaque.

 Tollfree: (800) 411-1222

 Email: [email protected]

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact:

 For information about clinical trials conducted in Europe, contact: